PeizhiYan/flame-head-tracker/README.md

 #### Ear Landmarker (Optional)

 If you want to use ear landmarks during the fitting, please download our pre-trained ear landmarker model ```ear_landmarker.pth``` from https://github.com/PeizhiYan/flame-head-tracker/releases/download/resource/ear_landmarker.pth, and save at ```./models/```.
+> [!WARNING]
-But note that, this mode was trained on the i-Bug ear landmarks dataset, which is for RESEARCH purpose ONLY.
+> The ear landmarker model was trained on the i-Bug ear landmarks dataset, which is for RESEARCH purpose ONLY.

 The final structure of ```./models/``` is: